dc5trust/Words-digest/README.md

 # Words-digest
 ## A web application design to improve vocabulary at all levels.
-Users can save desired words and practice learning the meaning of saved words.
+Users can save desired words and practice/study saved words in a flash card like format.

 ## Tools Used:
 <ul>